boldflight/BibleConverter/test_EPUB/output/1chron.md

 ### David Leads in Worship

 [1] They brought the ark of God and put it in the middle of the tent David had pitched for it.
 Then they offered burnt sacrifices and peace offerings before God.
-[2] When David finished offering burnt sacrifices and peace offerings, he pronounced a blessing over the people in the Lord’s name.
+[2] When David finished offering burnt sacrifices and peace offerings, he pronounced a blessing over the people in the **Lord**’s name.
 [3] He then handed out to each Israelite man and woman a loaf of bread, a date cake, and a raisin cake.
-[4] He appointed some of the Levites to serve before the ark of the Lord, to offer prayers, songs of thanks, and hymns to the Lord God of Israel.
+[4] He appointed some of the Levites to serve before the ark of the **Lord**, to offer prayers, songs of thanks, and hymns to the **Lord** God of Israel.
 [5] Asaph was the leader and Zechariah second-in-command, followed by Jeiel, Shemiramoth, Jehiel, Mattithiah, Eliab, Benaiah, Obed-Edom, and Jeiel.
 They were to play stringed instruments, Asaph was to sound the cymbals, [6] and the priests Benaiah and Jahaziel were to blow trumpets regularly before the ark of God’s covenant.

 ### David Thanks God

-[7] That day David first gave to Asaph and his colleagues this song of thanks to the Lord.
+[7] That day David first gave to Asaph and his colleagues this song of thanks to the **Lord**.
 [8] Give thanks to the Lord!
 Call on his name!
 Make known his accomplishments among the nations.